cciw-uk/data-protection/DBS Officer Manual.rst

 the information on a computer or phone, or if information was mistakenly forwarded to the wrong person.

-In the event of a data breach, the DBS Officer must:
+In the event of a data breach, you must:

 * attempt to contain the breach if possible - for example, by contacting the person to whom the information was wrongly passed on and asking them to erase it and not pass it on further.

-* inform the CCiW webmaster and the CCiW chairperson about the breach, who will together decide if further action needs to be taken.
+* inform the CCiW webmaster and the CCiW chairperson about the breach as soon as you can, who will together decide if further action needs to be taken.

 Fallbacks
 ---------